 How a dentist treats your gnashing your teeth habit depends on its cause and whether or not any teeth need restoring due to dental damage.
 For some patients, stress management techniques can help relieve their physical tension and symptoms of bruxism.
 If a tooth is cracked or broken, then the dentist may recommend a dental crown to reinforce the tooth and prevent it from fracturing further.
 Crooked teeth, which can affect the balance of your bite and agitate your jaw muscles, can be corrected with orthodontic treatment.
 Alternatively, a mouth guard can be custom crafted to protect your teeth while you sleep at night.

-If your dentist wants to give your muscle relaxants, we advise you to seek a second opinion.
-Medications have many side affects that you want to avoid.
+If your dentist wants to give you muscle relaxants, we advise you to seek a second opinion.
+Medications have many side effects that you want to avoid.

 Learn more about grinding or clenching risks